 - Gayngst: He has trouble fitting his homosexuality with his conservative mindset.

 - Girlfriend in Canada: Trope Namer.
 When he overhears a discussion that the others think he's gay, he sings a musical number about his alleged girlfriend.

 - Has a Type: Guys like Nicky are apparently grade-A boyfriend material for him.
 Considering the boyfriend Nicky finds for him is practically his twin, it seems Nicky may have known that.

-- Blue Oni: To Nicky's Red Oni.
+- Red Oni, Blue Oni: The pedant, neurotic Blue Oni to Nicky's lazy, laid-back Red Oni.

 Lucy the Slut